British Values

 Democracy

-• Democracy is very important in our school.
-Pupils have the opportunity to have their voices heard through our School Council and regular pupil surveys.
-The elections of the members of our School Council are based solely on pupil votes.
+Democracy is very important in our school.
+Pupils have the opportunity to have their voices heard regularly and important days such as UK Parliament Week in November are recognised.

 The Rule of Law